Deniseh595/VibeCommandCenter/README.md

 # VibeCommandCenter

-Android App for A/V ctrl
+Android App for A/V control